DWI & Controlled Substances Attorney in Raleigh

 • Driving with any amount of a Schedule I controlled substance or its metabolites in his blood or urine

-DWI is classified as a misdemeanor, but there are six different levels of punishment of this criminal offense.
+DWI is classified as a misdemeanor, but there are six different levels of punishment for this criminal offense.
+A felony charge may be applied in cases with severe aggravating factors, including multiple prior convictions.
 An alleged offender’s punishment level is determined at a sentencing hearing in which a judge weighs various aggravating and mitigating factors.

 Back to top